epicdragon44/g511/README.md

 Then, run `./init.sh` to setup everything for the first time.

+## Local Development

+To work on the bot, cd into the bot directory and refer to the README there for scripts you're allowed to run in there.

+To work on the server, cd into the server directory and refer to the README there for scripts you're allowed to run in there.

 ## Deployment

-Run `./deploy.sh` to deploy the bot to the server.
+Run `./deploy.sh` to deploy the bot to the server (don't run this except in production!).